Where does your 2 cents go?

 Thanks in part to an Economic Development investment of $100,000 funded by local sales tax, Visual Lighting Technologies relocated their operations from California to Hur Industrial Park in Cedar Park where they purchased an existing 20,000 square foot building.
 They employ more than 30 people in Cedar Park.

 Under an agreement in 2016, Swagelok completed its 30,000 square foot distribution/sales and service facility in Brushy Creek Corporate Park in 2018.
 Swagelok received $150,000 in Economic Development incentives funded by local sales tax.
 The project employs 25 people, has an annual payroll of $2.6 million and made a total $3.5 million capital investment in Cedar Park.

-Under an Economic Development agreement that provided an investment of $580,000 in economic development incentives funded from local sales tax revenue, Innovative Funding Services completed its 30,000 square foot headquarters at La Jaita Business Park in 2018.
-The project employs 200 people with an estimated payroll of $12 million and made a capital investment of $5 million in Cedar Park.
+Under an Economic Development agreement that provided an investment of $260,000 in economic development incentives funded from local sales tax revenue, Innovative Funding Services completed its 30,000 square foot headquarters at La Jaita Business Park in 2018.
+The project will employ 130 people with an estimated payroll of $12 million and made a capital investment of $5 million in Cedar Park.